 Manufacturing, healthcare, transportation, banking/finance, social services, construction, facilities design, government, military, and educational systems.

 What percentage of graduates goes on to find related employment?

 A survey of our alumni indicated that 100% of those responding have had, or currently hold, positions related to industrial engineering.

-According to the US Bureau of Labor Statistics Occupational Outlook Handbook, the median annual wage for industrial engineers was $81,490 in May 2014.
-The lowest 10 percent earned less than $52,510, and the highest 10 percent earned more than $123,400.
+The median annual wage for industrial engineers was $88,950 in May 2020.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $57,950, and the highest 10 percent earned more than $136,930.